ryanrhymes/panns/README.md

 ```

 The installation of panns is very straightforward.
-You can either install it directly from PyPI, or download the source code then install manually.
+You can either install it directly from PyPI (probably the easiest way), or download the source code then install manually.
 ```bash
 sudo pip install panns --upgrade
 ```